lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (vii)introduce, use, post, promote or transmit, or permit the posting, promotion, or transmission through the Open Platform, Lazada Services or your Application any Prohibited Materials;

 (viii)capture, maintain, scan, retrieve, index, store, share, use, mine any Data (including but not limited to the Lazada Content) stored or transmitted in course of the Lazada Services or otherwise use data-mining technology, for any unauthorized activities, or in any way reproduce or circumvent the navigational structure or presentation of the Open Platform.
-For the purposes of this requirement, "unauthorized activities" mean the data mining or processing of data stored or transmitted through the Open Platform and the Lazada systems for an unrelated commercial purpose, to create private databases or for any other purpose than is explicitly authorised by Lazada;
+For the purposes of this requirement, “unauthorized activities” mean the data mining or processing of data stored or transmitted through the Open Platform and the Lazada systems for an unrelated commercial purpose, to create private databases or for any other purpose than is explicitly authorised by Lazada;

-(ix)interfere with another's utilization and enjoyment of the Open Platform, Lazada Marketplaces and the Lazada Services (including the Lazada Seller Service Centre);
+(ix)interfere with another’s utilization and enjoyment of the Open Platform, Lazada Marketplaces and the Lazada Services (including the Lazada Seller Service Centre);

 (x)modify, decompile (save as expressly permitted by Applicable Law), reverse engineer, disassemble, translate, or otherwise extract or derive or attempt to extract or derive any of the Tools, APIs or Lazada Content, or their respective source code(s), trade secrets, or Confidential Information therein; or